 The tailbone is connected by a joint to the lower end of the sacrum.
 Sometimes this needs an adjustment, too, especially after birthing a baby.
 Ligaments connecting to the sacrum and tailbone (coccyx) will become more symmetrical and their tone will be more relaxed and less in spasm after bodywork on the pelvis.

-I do note that birth progress can reflect the pelvic shape.
 Understanding inlet and outlet diameters can help match appropriate techniques and strategies for labor progress.

 Kuliukas (2015). looked at 64 women and did not find a clustering of four types but a range throughout.